mongodb-labs/mongo-perl-driver/devel/README.md

 Subdirectories include:

 * bin — harnesses and other helper programs
-* clusters — general-purpose cluster definition files in YAML format
+* config — general-purpose cluster definition files in YAML format
 * lib - Perl modules for orchestration
 * t-dynamic — Perl test files that spin up own cluster for testing
 * t-special — Perl test files that should only be run manually